Tubal ligation: Emotional after effects

 The majority of patients who undergo female sterilization procedures do not regret their decisions.
 However, regret appears to be more common among patients who undergo sterilization at a young age (often defined as younger than 30 years old), patients who are unmarried at the time of sterilization, non-white patients, patients with public insurance such as Medicaid, or patients who undergo sterilization soon after the birth of a child.
 Regret has not been found to be associated with the number of children a person has at the time of sterilization.

 Side effects

 Menstrual changes

 Patients who have undergone female sterilization procedures have minimal or no changes in their menstrual patterns.
 They were more likely to have perceived improvements in their menstrual cycle, including decreases in the amount of bleeding, in the number of days of bleeding, and in menstrual pain.

 Ovarian reserve

 Studies of hormone levels and ovarian reserve have demonstrated no significant changes after female sterilization, or inconsistent effects.
-There is no strong evidence that women undergoing sterilization will experience earlier onset of menopause.
+Evidence does not indicate a strong association between tubal ligation and earlier onset of menopause.

 Sexual function

-Sexual function appears unchanged or improved after female sterilization compared with non-sterilized women.
+Sexual function appears unchanged or improved after female sterilization compared with non-sterilized females.